-LONDON (2 February 2021) — New research from TopCV, the world's largest CV-writing service, reveals that more than three-quarters (78%) of UK companies have taken steps to increase their commitment to equality, diversity and inclusion (EDI), starting last year.
+LONDON (2 February 2021) — New research from TopCV, the world's largest CV writing service, reveals that more than three-quarters (78%) of UK companies have taken steps to increase their commitment to equality, diversity and inclusion (EDI), starting last year.

 Amid the global pandemic and cultural movements such as Black Lives Matter, UK hiring professionals said their employer or clients have taken steps such as increasing or improving their EDI training, expanding their diversity policy, increasing hiring in EDI-focused roles and redacting identifiers of race or gender in CVs.

-Amanda Augustine, careers expert at TopCV, commented: 'This past year's events have caused many professionals to prioritise job opportunities with organisations based on the values they promote and the ways in which they support and recognise their employees – in other words, the company culture.
-In fact, company culture has become the single-most important factor when choosing a job – beating out career-progression opportunities and even total compensation.
-If job seekers are willing to do a little extra research and ask the right questions, they will find themselves employed at a company that cares about the same things as they do.'
+Amanda Augustine, careers expert at TopCV, commented: "This past year's events have caused many professionals to prioritise job opportunities with organisations based on the values they promote and the ways in which they support and recognise their employees – in other words, the company culture.
+In fact, company culture has become the single-most important factor when choosing a job – beating out career progression opportunities and even total compensation.
+If job seekers are willing to do a little extra research and ask the right questions, they will find themselves employed at a company that cares about the same things as they do."

 If you want to determine whether a company's corporate culture will be a good fit before you consider an offer, Amanda has some tips:

 Consider the employee directory.
-A simple LinkedIn search can help you identify who is currently working for the company and what department they're in.
-When reviewing the search results, consider if the people all look like one another or if there is a range of different genders, races and abilities.
+A simple LinkedIn search can help you to identify who is currently working for the company and what department they're in.
+When reviewing the search results, consider if the people all look like one another or if there is a range of different genders, races, and abilities.

 Identify who the company associates with.
-You can tell a lot about a company based on what organisations, initiatives and causes it engages with.
+You can tell a lot about a company based on what organisations, initiatives, and causes it engages with.
 Run a Google search on the company and its executives to see which types of programmes and charities they've supported.
 You can also turn to this website to find out where companies have donated money.

 See what others are saying.
-Use review sites like Glassdoor to find out what former and current employees are saying about their employers, the company culture and the interview process.
+Use review sites like Glassdoor to find out what former and current employees are saying about their employers, the company culture, and the interview process.
 In addition, see if you know anyone who currently works or previously worked for the employer to gain more insight into the organisation and learn helpful tips to nail the interview, should you want to work there.
-You can also turn to the experts like Great Place to Work to find out if the employer has been recognised for having a great company culture.
+You can also turn to the experts like Great Place to Work, to find out if the employer has been recognised for having a great company culture.